ilyagubarev/concept-scala-boot/README.md

-# concept-scala-boot
+# Proof Of Concept: Web Server With Scala And Spring Boot
-Proof of concept for REST-ful web service application with Spring Boot and Scala
+Proof of concept for REST-ful web service application developed in Scala with Spring Boot framework